ucsb-cs156-s24/team01-s24-5pm-5/HEROKU.md

    You should not need to enter a credit card, but you may need to verify your email.

+   To avoid confusion, and ensure you get credit for your work, please use your `___@ucsb.edu` email.

 2. Login to your Heroku account and navigate to the Heroku Dashboard.

-   Create a new Heroku Application with the name `jpa02-cgaucho`, substituting your UCSB email address (without the `@ucsb.edu`) part in place of `cgaucho`.
+   Create a new Heroku Application with the *exact* name specified in the assignment.

-   Example: `jpa02-cgaucho`

-   Note that the autograder for this assignment *assumes that you will use exactly this name* for your Heroku application.

-   So, if you find that you cannot  GitHub id is too long, or the application name is already taken, for now, modify your application name as needed, and then make a post on the `#help-jpa02` channel on the course Slack.
-We will have to put special case code in the autograder to account for this, or else just check that part of your grade manually.
+   It is important to follow that naming convention to ensure that the graders can find your work.

 3. Ensure that your repo contains a `Procfile` with appropriate contents, as explained below.